How to Make an Epoxy River Table and Mold

 Scissors or Razorblade

-Step 1: Cut Wood and Mold Materials
+Step One: Cut Wood and Mold Materials

 Cut your live edge slab in half and measure the desired size of the mold for the slabs to fit.
 Using a sheet of 1/2″ Melamine, MDF or HDPE, cut the material to desired measurements of your river table.
 This piece is 42″x 20″x 1.5″.
 Remember always measure twice and cut once.

-Step 2: Assemble Mold
+Step Two: Assemble Mold

+Here's how to make a resin table top mold.
 With your mold material cut, apply sheathing tape (available at local hardware stores) onto the inside surfaces of the mold.
 Make sure all sides of the mold are taped or the epoxy will bond to the mold.
 Using a power drill, attach all four borders of the mold to the base with 1″ screws.
 Once your mold is secured together, apply silicone to all inside seams and corners to ensure epoxy will not leak out of your mold.

 Using MAS Penetrating Epoxy sealer, mix two parts resin to one part hardener into a cup and stir for 2-3 minutes.
 Pour mixed epoxy onto the wood and coat all sides of the wood slab using a paint brush or by rubbing it into the wood by hand with rubber gloves on.
 This step will create a barrier that helps eliminate bubbles and foaming when epoxy comes in to contact with the wood.
 Once all sides are coated with epoxy, prop them up on plastic cups so the epoxied slab does not bond to your work space.
 Any type of plastic or silicone surface will work for this.
 Let epoxy cure overnight.

-Step 4: Sand Slab
+Step Four: Sand Slab

 Once Penetrating epoxy has cured, using your random orbital sander, sand down all edges with 80-180 grit paper and hand sand the live edge.
 The main focus of this should be making sure the top, side and bottom are flat and the live edge is lightly scuffed.
 Make sure all sanding debris is removed from wood slab prior to placing in to your mold.

-Step 5: Place Wood Slab in Mold
+Step Five: Place Wood Slab in Mold

 For this river table, we wanted to add color but not too much that it hides the beauty of the live edge slab and the unique character it has.
 Using Table Top Pro, we added two colors of pigment powder to get our desired color scheme which was a blue/grey color.
 To ensure that components don’t float during the first pour you can place weighted items on them or clamp them in place.
 This first layer of epoxy with pigment will also secure the slabs in place once it starts to cure so we did not need to clamp, screw or silicone the slab to the mold.

-Step 6: Pour First Layer with Pigment
+Step Six: Pour First Layer with Pigment

 Measure Table Top Pro using the correct 1:1 mix ratio and add approximately 2 tsp of color per cup, mix epoxy resin for 5 minutes.
 DO NOT pour over 1/4″ of epoxy on this step.
 Keep in mind, if you are mixing with a drill attachment the faster the mixer spins the more air bubbles you will whip into the mix.
 Use a controlled speed when mixing and keep your mixing blade below the surface as much as possible.
 Once epoxy is mixed, let it sit in the cup for 5-10 minutes to allow air bubbles to rise to the surface.